 Find and edit your campaign drafts

-Once you have created a draft, you can prepare changes to it without impacting the original campaign’s performance.
-From here, you can also edit, filter or remove your drafts.
+Once you create a draft, you can prepare changes to it without impacting the original campaign’s performance.
+From here, you can also edit, filter, or remove your drafts.
 You can also apply your drafts to the original campaign or create an experiment from it.

 This article explains how to find and edit your drafts.
 To learn more about applying campaign drafts, read Apply your draft’s changes to the original campaign or Set up a campaign experiment.

-If you haven’t yet created a draft, then read Set up a campaign draft.
+If you haven’t yet created a draft, read Set up a campaign draft.

 Find your campaign drafts

 - Click All drafts from the menu on the left.
 If you don’t see the menu, hover over the two arrows on the top left to expand it.